julliatran/AngelHack2019/README.md

 ### Prerequisites

-Markup : 1.
-Python 3.6 and an appropriate version of Anaconda
+1. Python 3.6 and an appropriate version of Anaconda
 2. Additional libraries:
-            1.
+    *

 ```
 Python 3.6.5 :: Anaconda 5.2.0